asterictnl-lvdw/M365SAT/README.md

 M365SAT also examines your Microsoft 365 cloud settings, identifying deviations from the recommended CIS Benchmark configurations.
 This allows your organization to swiftly address potential security vulnerabilities and adhere to industry best practices.
 Beyond simply identifying issues, our solution provides remediation guidance through PowerShell scripts, simplifying the process and saving your IT team valuable time and effort.

 ## 2. About M365SAT
 M365SAT is the evolution of its predecessor, 365Inspect+, which was released in 2022.
 The goal of M365SAT is to enable Security and Compliance Administrators to easily measure their environment's security posture.
+In 2025 the tool got commercialized by CompliantSec which is owned by the same person.

-Our tool is completely free and open-source, utilizing PowerShell to assess Microsoft 365 and Azure security configurations.
-With approximately 300 inspection points, it helps administrators reduce risky configurations and enhance security.
+Our tool itself is completely free.
+The inspector scripts will require an additional charge to assess Microsoft 365 and Azure security configurations.
+CompliantSec can audit more than 200 inspection points on both Microsoft 365 and Azure environments, which helps administrators reduce risky configurations and enhance security.

 The core features of M365SAT include: